sopac/pacsafe-doc/training/tonga/concepts.rst

 **What are minimum needs?**

 Minimum needs are a population specific reporting component for the impact summary.
 They are based on generic or regional preferences and define the daily food and well-being requirements for each individual who may be displaced during a disaster.
-For example you could specify that each person should receive 20l of fresh drinking water per day, 50l of bathing water and so on.
-PacSAFE will calculate these numbers to provide an estimate of the total needs for the displaced population.
+For example you could specify that each person should receive 20l of fresh drinking water per day, 50l of bathing water and so on. |project_name| will calculate these numbers to provide an estimate of the total needs for the displaced population.

 .. image:: /images/10000201000003AD000000CEA674FD7370360E6F.png